GilbertQue/Fabric/README.md

 **"Blog - Reading and Write different Lakehouses"** Shows you how to read from a Lakehouse A in Workspace A and write to Lakehouse B in Workspace B

+**"Blog - Create case insensitive Warehouse"** Has the code on how to create a case insensitive Warehouse.